binhe-lab/binhe-lab-protocols/docs/lab-server.md

 | Linux | File manager -> Ctrl+l | smb://IOWA;HawkID@iowa.uiowa.edu/shared/researchdata/rdss_bhe2 |
 | Windows | [Instructions](https://its.uiowa.edu/support/article/102465) | \\\\iowa.uiowa.edu\shared\researchdata\rdss_bhe2 |

-- *replace "HawkID" with your actual HawkID, but don't change the "bhe2"s*
+- replace "HawkID" with your actual HawkID, but don't change the "bhe2"s
+- on Windows machines, you will need to choose "log in as a different user name", and append "IOWA\" before your HawkID.
-- *Note that if you are off campus, you may need to be connected to the VPN client in order to gain access.
-Follow the instructions on this [article](https://its.uiowa.edu/support/article/1876)*
+- if you are off campus, you may need to be connected to the VPN client in order to gain access.
+Follow the instructions on this [article](https://its.uiowa.edu/support/article/1876)

 This approach allows you to interact with the lab server as if it were an additional folder on your personal computer.
 Once it's connected, you will see the following folder structure: